jobovy/gaia_tools/README.rst

-function that returns the fraction of true stars contained in the TGAS catalog as a function of distance and position on the sky, for a given stellar population and how to compute the fractional volume of a given spatial region that is effective contained in TGAS.
-Tools to work with the raw and effective selection function are contained in the ``gaia_tools.select.tgasSelect`` sub-module.
+function that returns the fraction of true stars contained in the TGAS catalog as a function of distance and position on the sky, for a given stellar population and how to compute the fractional volume of a given spatial region that is effectively contained in TGAS (this is the denominator in N/V when computing bias-corrected densities based on TGAS star counts in a certain spatial region).
+Tools to work with the raw and effective selection functions are contained in the ``gaia_tools.select.tgasSelect`` sub-module.

 The raw selection function is contained in an object and can be